sourcegraph/lsif-clang/docs/install.md

 sudo make -C build install
 ```

+Immediately after installing, you should run `lsif-clang`.
+If you encounter an error like "libLLVM.dylib cannot be opened because the developer cannot be verified", open **System Preferences > Security & Privacy > General** and click **Open Anyway** next to the message "libLLVM.dylib was blocked from use because it is not from an identified developer".
+Run `lsif-clang` again and click the **Open** button in the system dialog that pops up.

 If you did not install LLVM 10 with Homebrew, you may need to modify the values of `Clang_DIR` and
 `-DPATH_TO_LLVM`.
 If you encounter the following error: